efortney/RIDR/README.md

 # RIDR

+## Quick Note
+This was a failed project from my early days of programming.
+Please do not do anything in this that I have done.

 ## What is RIDR?
 RIDR is a PWA (Progressive Web App) that allows for a user to take full advantage of compaines such as Uber, Lyft, and local taxi companies all from one app.
 It is primarily a proof of concept as it is currently a violation of Uber's and Lyfts terms of service to use their API to compare prices with other competitors.